-It was in the late eighties, and I was sitting at my CEO’s desk in the office of my company Klassik in Iceland overlooking the beautiful Reykjavik Bay.
-By then I had been an entrepreneur for well over a decade.
+It was in the late eighties, and I was sitting at my CEO’s desk in the office of my company, Klassik, in Iceland, overlooking the beautiful Reykjavik Bay.
+By then, I had been an entrepreneur for well over a decade.
 Like most entrepreneurs, I had worked long and hard to build my successful business in the beauty and fashion industry.
-Hard work is a highly valued virtue in my Icelandic Protestant culture, so I was always on the go, go, go, always focusing on producing, producing, producing.
+Hard work is a highly valued virtue in my Icelandic Protestant culture, so I was always on the go, constantly focusing on producing.
 I had become a slave to my work.
 I had become a workaholic, acting out recognisable fear patterns without realizing it.

 When Fear Patterns Show Up

-On that particular day, I remember sitting very still while looking out the window toward the Atlantic Ocean and reflecting deeply on what had recently been revealed to me about myself.
+On that particular day, I recall sitting very still, gazing out the window toward the Atlantic Ocean and reflecting deeply on what had been revealed to me about myself.
 I had been identified as having the fear patterns of Impatience and Martyrdom, both symptoms of workaholism.
 “What on Earth does that mean, and how did I become like this?”
 I thought.
 “I have never noticed this!”
 Later I found out that that is typical.
-We are the last ones to become aware of our own blind spots that get activated by stress and throw us into fight-or-flight mode.
+We are often the last to become aware of our own blind spots that are activated by stress and throw us into fight-or-flight mode.
 However, the people around us are usually pretty clear on how this shows up.

 As I sat there, I was horrified by this discovery.
-Also, I realized I didn’t want to be a slave to an unconscious behaviour that was neither productive, flattering, nor kind to my well-being or my environment!
+Also, I realised I didn’t want to be a slave to an unconscious behaviour that was neither productive, flattering, nor kind to my well-being or the environment.
 I made a conscious choice there and then and committed to taking this beast by the horns, now that it had been named.

 I set out to tame it.
 But little did I know what I was taking on.
 Impatience and Martyrdom work as a pair and surely are beastly, as are all the other fear patterns.